 After baking up a storm on Broadway, Waitress has come out of the oven to the West End’s Adelphi Theatre next year.
-In a musical that’s full of friendship and good pie, we take a look at the cast, the music and why you need to book your tickets for this heartwarming show now!
+In a musical that’s full of friendship and good pie, we take a look at the cast and the music in the show.

 Waitress at the Adelphi Theatre

 Inspired by the 2007 film by Adrienne Shelly, Waitress tells the story of Jenna Hunterson, a waitress who enters a pie competition in order to give her baby the best start in life.
 The film was then adapted for the stage, with the book by Jessie Nelson and music and lyrics by Sara Bareilles, whose hits include “Brave” and “Love Song” which peaked at number 4 in the UK charts.

 After a workshop in 2015, the musical then premiered on Broadway in 2016.
 The show continues to run on Broadway at the Brooks Atkinson Theatre.
 Featuring songs such as “She Used To Be Mine”, “What’s Inside” and “The Negative”, Waitress is a show full of good heart and Southern charm.

 Waitress and pie baker Jenna Hutchinson is trapped in a small town and an unloving marriage to her alcoholic husband.
 Faced with an unexpected pregnancy, Jenna tells her gynaecologist she does not want the child, but seeing a pie contest with a grand prize, Jenna enters to give her and the child a new start.
 Saving up money to leave her husband, she returns home to find her husband has spent the money, leaving Jenna to question everything.
 In order for her to create new beginnings, she has to face her emotions head-on and confront her fears even if they’re mixed up and baked in a beautiful pie.

 Who starred in the original cast of Waitress?